gabichuelas/battleship/README.md

 ### Battleship ###

-This is the repo for a paired project completed during "Module 1" at Turing School of Software & Design.
+An implementation of the classic game, Battleship.
+Paired project completed during the first module of the backend program at Turing School.

 [Original Project Specs](https://backend.turing.io/module1/projects/battleship/)